Welcome to the Cheshire Neighbourhood Watch Association (CNWA) Website

 The success of Neighbourhood Watch is largely down to volunteers who give up their time to engage with their neighbourhoods and communities and local services, such as the police, to boost community activity, reduce isolation and combat crime.

-The Coordinator plays a key role, however, when the whole neighbourhood/community gets involved, then the Watch is stronger and more effective for its members.
+The Coordinator plays a key role, however, when the whole neighbourhood or community gets involved, the Watch is stronger and more effective for its members.
 The relationship between the NW Coordinator and the police is also helpful to the sustainable success of any NW scheme.

 Coordinators help their neighbourhoods by: